-The MFF SNAP-Ed subrecipient contract must be fully executed before any program costs are incurred and eligible for reimbursement.
+The subrecipient contract between MFF and the funded subrecipient organization outlines expectations for and requirements of both entities.
+It is important for the local Program Lead to review and understand this document.
+The SNAP-Ed at MFF subrecipient contract must be fully executed before any program costs are incurred and eligible for reimbursement.